9.24k 232 5.9%

 When you're looking at how often people engage with your content, it's important to keep in mind that there can be two different types of engagement: negative or positive.

-To get specific details on any Instagram profile, use our free Instagram Engagement Rate Calculator to detect whether an account has fake followers.
+To get specific details on any Instagram profile, use our Instagram Engagement Rate Calculator to detect whether an account has fake followers.

 An engagement rate is the number of people who react to an Instagram influencer's posts.
 This includes people who like, share, or comment on the post.
 Marketers look at this to understand how an Instagram influencer's content reaches their followers.
 They also look at how different types of posts reach different-sized groups on various platforms.